timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 may have different RRDP sessions - this can lead to clients observing an inconsistent RRDP repository state.

-Because of this issue, it is RECOMMENDED to, firstly, limit HTTP persistent connections to a short period on the servers in the pool and, secondly, limit the number of HTTP requests per connection.
+Because of this issue, it is recommended to, firstly, limit HTTP persistent connections to a short period on the servers in the pool and, secondly, limit the number of HTTP requests per connection.
 When applying these recommendations, this issue is limited (and effectively less impactful when using a CDN due to caching) to a failover